 Richmond NASCAR Weekend

 Get ready for some high-octane family fun as NASCAR speeds into Richmond Raceway for two nights under the lights this September!
 Watch rising stars duke it out against battle-tested veterans during the Go Bowling 250 NASCAR XFINITY Series race on Friday night.
-With brake rotors glowing, sparks flying, and the stars shining bright, cheer on your favorite drivers Saturday night at the Federated Auto Parts 400 Monster Energy NASCAR Cup Series race.
-Be part of the action as Richmond Raceway hosts its first ever Monster Energy NASCAR Cup Series playoff race!
+With brake rotors glowing, sparks flying, and the stars shining bright, cheer on your favorite drivers Saturday night at the Monster Energy NASCAR Cup Series Playoffs race.
+Go all in and be part of the action!
 Get your tickets today for an epic race weekend in Richmond.

 St. Benedict Oktoberfest

 St. Benedict Catholic Church "Festplatz"

 September 20-22, 2019

 The 15th Annual St. Benedict Oktoberfest will again be three days chock full of German family fun!
 Get your dirndls and lederhosen ready!
 This annual parish-sponsored event was initiated in 2005 and has grown into a much-anticipated Richmond festival every September.
 This annual German-themed celebration offers German music, dancing, food, and plenty of beverages to go around!
 You can also knock out some early Christmas shopping at the Christkindlmarkt, showcasing the skilled work of artisans and crafters from around the region.
 Prost!

 Time Travelers: A Free Weekend of Richmond History

 Various Historic Sites in the Region